FIELD AUDIT · YEET/RISKY-CLICK

 For players approaching Yeet Risky Click with a "push to maximum" plan, the answer is the same as for every other press-your-luck mechanic at every other brand: the cumulative bust probability eventually dominates, and most sessions end in late-stage busts that wipe the accumulated multiplier.
 Pre-committed cash-out beats decision-in-the-moment.

-Where the build sits in the press-your-luck audit set
+Where the build sits in the press-your-luck operator coverage

 Risky Click is brand-specific.
-Most operators in our audit set do not run a 1-for-1 equivalent, but most do run a press-your-luck mechanic in the same family.
-The Yeet Risky Click position in the audit set:
+Most operators in operator coverage do not run a 1-for-1 equivalent, but most do run a press-your-luck mechanic in the same family.
+The Yeet Risky Click position in operator coverage:

 Yeet Risky Click vs cross-brand press-your-luck mechanics